How to appeal to a tribunal against a decision by the Information Commissioner's Office (ICO) on an information request.

 What you can appeal against

-You can appeal to a tribunal if you disagree with an ICO decision on your freedom of information request - eg if you’re denied access to the information.
+You can appeal if you disagree with an ICO decision on your freedom of information request, and you’re denied access to the information.

 You can also appeal against an ICO fine or enforcement notice for breaking the rules around: